tillbiskup/evedata/docs/architecture.rst

     * Attributes "pv" and "transport_type"

       "pv" is the EPICS process variable, transport type refers to the access mode (local vs. ca).
 Both are currently stored as one attribute "access" in the eveH5 datasets, separated by ":" in the form ``<transport_type>:<pv>``.
+Is there any good reason why these two values should be stored together in one attribute?
+If not, it may be sensible to change the eveH5 schema in the future for consistency.
+Reasons for separating both values come from the SCML schema.

     * Metadata from SCML file

-      There is more information available from the SCML file (and the end station/beam line description - but that is generally not available when reading eveH5 files if it is not contained in the SCML).
+      There is more information available from the SCML file (and the measurement station/beam line description - but that is generally not available when reading eveH5 files if it is not contained in the SCML).
 How to map this to the respective metadata classes?
 Shall this be done here, or rather in the dataset subpackage?
 An argument in favour of the latter would be to keep up with the distinction HDF5/SCML.

     * Information on the individual devices